Best Cruise Line for Luxury (2026)

 5. Crystal Cruises (relaunched 2023)

 Crystal Cruises went bankrupt in 2022 alongside parent company Genting Hong Kong.
-Crystal was relaunched in 2023 under new ownership by A&K Travel Group (Abercrombie & Kent).
-The relaunched Crystal operates 2 ships:
+A&K Travel Group (Abercrombie & Kent) acquired the Crystal brand in 2022 and relaunched the refurbished flagships in 2023.
+The relaunched Crystal operates 2 ships in service:

 All-inclusive pricing including premium beverages, gratuities, basic shore excursions, and free WiFi.
 Per-night: $700-1,500 per person.